zdharma-continuum/zdharma-continuum.github.io/_posts/2017-03-17-ZUI-release-is-near.markdown

 I've implemented almost every needed feature.
 There were refactoring stage, final-touches stage, even an optimization stage.
-I will keep on working for at least 2 weeks, to allow an afterthought stage to happen ;).
+I will keep on working for at least 2 weeks, to allow an afterthought stage to happen ;)<!-- more -->.
 Who knows what else will get possible.
 Currently implemented:

 - buttons,
 - anchors,